hugomods/base/README.md

 ### Has TOC Function

-The `base/functions/has-toc` accepts a Page and returns a boolean value to indicate whether the page has non-empty table of contents.
+The `base/functions/has-toc` accepts a Page and returns a boolean value to indicate whether the page's table of contents is not empty.

 ```go
 {{ if partial "base/functions/has-toc" . }}